weitingforyou/tensorflow-intern/README.md

 # tensorflow-intern
 4th grade tensorflow intern <br>
 There are two kinds of input data in this project. <br>
-If the file name begins with "check", it represents that the input data is set randomly. <br>
-In this kind of file, the input data includes state, action and rewards. <br>
 If the file name begins with "2330", it represents that the input data is the stock price of 2330(TSMC). <br>
 <br>
 <br>